Jeff Malone: Basketball career

 Malone averaged 19.0 points per game over 13 years in the NBA.
 He was known for his capable offense, averaging more than 20 points in six full NBA seasons with Washington and Utah.
 In particular, Malone was adept at running his defender through a pick or series of screens, receiving a pass and hitting a quick mid-range jump shot.
 Often, these shots were off-balance, either fading sideways or falling backwards away from hoop, but his accuracy remained lethal, even when well-defended.
 At times, Malone would go on a hot streak and score more than 15 points in a single quarter.

-On January 3, 1984, Malone, during his rookie season, hit a game-winning 3-pointer against the Detroit Pistons as he fell out of bounds along the left baseline and lofted the basketball above the backboard and made it to give the Bullets a 103–102 lead with 1 second left.
-This shot was listed in a votable list of the NBA's greatest shots.
-Malone emerged as one of the best scoring guards in the league over the next few years, appearing in the NBA All-Star Game in both 1986 and 1987.
+Malone emerged as one of the best scoring guards in the league over in his few years in the league, appearing in the NBA All-Star Game in both 1986 and 1987.
 He averaged a career-best 24.3 points per game with the Bullets in 1989–90, his last season with the team.